 Audit Guide

-Data auditing provides real-time database activity monitoring and records details about every query sent to the database, including data modifications, retrieval, and deletions.
-DataSunrise continuously tracks user activity, as well as changes to database configuration and system parameters.
-In this guide, we explain how to set up DataSunrise to audit all queries executed against a selected target database.
+Data auditing enables real-time database activity monitoring by capturing detailed records of every executed query, including reads, updates, and deletions.
+DataSunrise monitors both user actions and modifications to database configurations and system settings.
+This guide outlines how to set up DataSunrise to audit all queries on a chosen target database.

 The audit logs are stored in the DataSunrise-integrated SQLite database or in an external database.
 Logged data helps to comply with requirements of regulatory standards such as SOX, HIPAA, PCI DSS, and other regulators and acts.